 Other leases (cars and ground equipment)

-Based on Finnair’s analysis, the other leases constitute mainly of company cars and ground equipment, where the lease is considered long-term and, therefore, qualify as IFRS 16 leases.
+Other leases are comprised mainly of company cars and ground equipment, where the lease is considered long term and therefore are qualified as IFRS 16 leases.

 As a practical expedient, IFRS 16 permits a lessee not to separate non-lease components, and instead account for any lease and associated non-lease components as a single arrangement.
 Finnair has used this practical expedient for those company car and ground equipment leases that include service components.